dogg3/AI-StockPredictor/README.md

 # AI-StockPredictor

 AI-StockPredictor is an attempt to predict the stockmarket (S&P 500) with machine learning.
-A full

-The dataset used was found on ‘Kaggle’.
-It is called “S&P 500 companies historical prices with fundamental data” and is posted by Dominik Gawlik, student at AGH, Krakow, Poland.
+The dataset used was found on ‘Kaggle’. (https://www.kaggle.com/dgawlik/nyse) It is called “S&P 500 companies historical prices with fundamental data” and is posted by Dominik Gawlik, student at AGH, Krakow, Poland.
 The dataset consists of 4 different subsets.
 These are ‘prices.csv’, ‘prices-split-adjusted.csv’, ‘sequrities.csv’ and ‘fundamentals.csv’.
 The subsets we are concerned with are the ‘fundamentals.csv’ and ‘prices-split-adjusted.csv’.
 The fundamentals set is extracted from annual SEC 10K filings (2012-2016) and each entry has: the company ticker symbol, year and 76 key metrics such as gross margin, cash ratio and so on.
 The prices-split-adjusted entries are a company's daily prices adjusted for splits.
 Each entry consists of a date, ticker symbol, opening price, closing price, lowest price, highest price and the price volume.
 The entries In both subsets, except ‘ticker symbol’ and ‘date’, are continuous.

 ## Year on Year price change